 With 98 days left until the election, let us continue looking at the 100 books every American should read.
 These write-ups will be short and not incredibly comprehensive looks at some books and novels that will help you become a better citizen.
+Check out all of the books that have been picked.

 Walter Isaacson says Benjamin Franklin is the Founding Father who winks at us.